AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

     procedure P (A : in out Integer; B : in out Arr);

-Most of the time, access to registers end up into some specific structures being mapped on to a specific location in memory.
+Most of the time, access to registers end up in some specific structures being mapped onto a specific location in memory.
 In Ada, this can be achieved through an :ada:`Address` clause associated to a variable, for example:

 [C]